v1.5, last updated January 2022

 - We may be obliged to disclose your personal data to comply with a law, order or request of a court, government authority, other competent legal or regulatory authority or any applicable code of practice or guideline.
 Lawful basis: Legal Obligation.

 In each case, we share the minimum personal data necessary and we have written contracts in place incorporating relevant wording to safeguard that personal data and comply with applicable laws, and we will only share such data as is necessary for the purpose in question.
-Where possible, we keep personal data within the European Economic Area (‘EEA’).
+Our starting position is always to keep personal data within the UK or European Economic Area (‘EEA’) where the UK GDPR or EU GDPR applies respectively.
 However, in order to carry out the above purposes, we may use third parties and their facilities outside the EEA.
 In all such cases we will ensure that appropriate security measures are in place to protect your personal data and a valid legal basis for the transfer applies.

 As a default position, we will only retain personal data for any statutory retention period, then a reasonable period (if any) necessary for the above purposes.
-This is subject, for example, to any valid opt-out or withdrawal of consent where processing is based on consent, or other valid exercise of your data subject rights which is effected.
+This is subject, for example, to any valid opt-out or withdrawal of consent where processing is based on consent, or other valid exercise of your data subject rights.

 The security of data is very important to our business.
 In accordance with our legal obligations, we take appropriate technical and organisational measures to protect your personal data and keep those measures under review.
 However, we can only be responsible for systems that we control and we would note that the internet itself is not inherently a secure environment.